-- 1. The preparation phase of the study includes: making problem formulation, determining research variables, making literature studies to obtain the right theoretical bases of the research variables, determining and compiling and preparing instruments to be used in research and administrative management carried out by submitting a research permit from Medan Area Post Graduate Program. - 2.
+- The preparation phase of the study includes: making problem formulation, determining research variables, making literature studies to obtain the right theoretical bases of the research variables, determining and compiling and preparing instruments to be used in research and administrative management carried out by submitting a research permit from Medan Area Post Graduate Program. - 2.
 The implementation phase begins with giving a self-efficacy questionnaire to the two study groups, namely the experimental class is consulted by BKP modeling and the control class is consulted by BKP homeroom.
 This questionnaire was given to find out which students have high self-efficacy and those who have low self-efficacy.
 Give a social skills questionnaire to get the pretest scores of both classes namely the experimental class and the control class.
-Counseling the experimental class and the control class.
-Experimental class and the control class which is consulted by BKP modeling and control class which is consulted by BKP modeling are as follows: (1) Confidence, (2) Commenting, (3) Listening, (4) Permitting, (5) Responding, (6) Straightening, (7) Relationship, (8) Respect yourself and others.
-Provide a social skills questionnaire to get the posttest scores of both classes namely the experimental class and the control class are not provide a social skills questionnaire to get the posttest scores of both classes namely the experimental class.
+Counseling the experimental class and the control class as many as eight meetings with different treatments.
+Experimental class which is consulted by BKP modeling and control class which is consulted by BKP homeroom.
+The themes of each meeting are as follows: (1) Confidence, (2) Commenting, (3) Listening, (4) Permitting, (5) Responding, (6) Straightening, (7) Relationship, (8) Respect yourself and others.
+Provide a social skills questionnaire to get the posttest scores of both classes namely the experimental class and the control class.
 Inputting all questionnaires to the computer by using Microsoft Office Excel 2007 then transferring the data to SPSS for processing. - 3.
 Before carrying out further data analysis the researcher did several things related to the data obtained from the research site.
 Among the activities carried out at the data analysis stage include: re-checking all data that has been collected, giving a score to the subject of research and providing a code of measurement results to facilitate data management and data analysis, tabulating scoring results and testing analysis with two-way analysis of variance (ANAVA) using the SPSS program.